hassan-alnasser/Dog_Breed_Identification_App/README.md

     bottleneck_features_network = np.load('bottleneck_features/DogXceptionData.npz')
 elif network =='VGG-19':
     bottleneck_features_network = np.load('bottleneck_features/DogVGG19Data.npz')

 train_network = bottleneck_features_network['train']
 valid_network = bottleneck_features_network['valid']
 test_network = bottleneck_features_network['test']

-print("Shape of train_resnet: {}".format(train_network.shape))
-print("Shape of valid_resnet: {}".format(valid_network.shape))
-print("Shape of test_resnet: {}".format(test_network.shape))
 ```
-    Shape of train_resnet: (6680, 7, 7, 2048)
-    Shape of valid_resnet: (835, 7, 7, 2048)
-    Shape of test_resnet: (836, 7, 7, 2048)

-**Model Architecture**:

-Create a CNN to classify dog breed.
-At the end of your code cell block, summarize the layers of your model by executing the line:

-        <your model's name>.summary()

-**Question 5**: Outline the steps you took to get to your final CNN architecture and your reasoning at each step.
-Describe why you think the architecture is suitable for the current problem.

-**Answer**: I have trained with all models of three bottleneck features and found that the best is Xception model that gave the best accuracy value equals to 85.29%.
-I believe that the defined architecture is well suited for the problem as the Xception Bottleneck features are already designed for image classification.
-The details of the experiments performed and the final Network chosen are given below:

 |Model      | Train Acc (%)| Val Acc (%) | Test Acc (%) |
 |-----------|--------------|-------------|--------------|